PhD Admission FAQ

 Which faculty are accepting new students this year?

 All active faculty are potentially accepting new students each year.
-In your application, we ask you to list the top 3 faculty that you are most interested in working with.
-Your application will be reviewed in full by multiple readers regardless of who you list.
+In your application, we ask you to list the top 3 faculty you are most interested in working with.
+Multiple readers will review your application in full regardless of who you list.

 My institution does not report GPAs on a 4.0 grading scale.
 How should I report my GPA on the application?